mthvedt/qarth/README.md

 TRACE logging logs auth records, if that is a security concern.
 It does not log auth services or any private information contained therein.

+## Finally…

+Qarth is a new library, so please let me know about any bugs or difficulties you encounter.
+My Freenode name is mthvedt and my email is mike.thvedt@gmail.com.

 ## License